-> These fried nibbles of popcorn cauliflower bites are slightly addictive.
+These fried nibbles of popcorn cauliflower bites are addictive.
 A little fried snack, but a vegetable!
-The combination of the chickpea flour-based batter and the panko make the perfect team, so delightfully crisp and not in the least bit greasy.
+The combination of the chickpea flour-based batter and the panko makes the perfect team, so delightfully crisp and not in the least bit greasy.

 I used chickpea flour because I love it for deep frying.
 It always fries up light and crisp.
 We used joppiesaus (mayo with caramelized onions and curry) and Kewpie mayo mixed with crispy chile-garlic oil.
 They were both terrific.